givan/cloudflare-slash-bot/README.md

+## Overview

+This code was written following the article [Build an Application](https://developers.cloudflare.com/workers/tutorials/build-an-application/).

 ## Router

 Selects the logic to respond to requests based on the `request` method and URL.
 Can be used with REST APIs or apps that require basic routing logic.